 Haulers provide free recycling bins along with trash carts when residents purchase their services, but they may charge for replacement bins.
 Durable blue plastic recycling bins are also available for purchase at the Transfer Station and the Department of Public Works.
 While the use of bins is not mandatory, a similar system employing an easily emptied box or recyclable container is required.
 Plastic bags cannot be used for curbside storage, as they are not recyclable, slow processing, clog machinery, and create litter.
 Paper bags and cardboard boxes may be used to store paper recycling at the curb.
 Please make an attempt to keep your paper and cardboard dry on rainy days.

 Plastic Identification Numbers

 The numbers surrounded by chasing arrows found on plastic items were developed by the plastics industry for resin identification.
 The presence of one of these symbols does not indicate that the item is recyclable.
 The degree plastic can be recycled is driven largely by market demand; if a resin is difficult or expensive to work with, few-if any-manufacturers will buy it.
 Recycled PETE (#1) and HDPE (#2) plastics tend to be in the highest demand.

-In order to simplify the process for the consumer, the general guideline is that any plastic bottle, tub, or jar that is less than 2 gallons in size and has a plastic identification code of #1-#7 may be put into your container recycling bin.
-Trays, lids and expanded polystyrene foam objects are not accepted.
+In order to simplify the process for the consumer, the general guideline is that most plastic bottles, tubs, or jars that are less than 2 gallons in size and have a plastic identification code of #1-#7 may be put into your container recycling bin.
+Plastic cups (either clear or colored) are NOT accepted.